Liemeister/telegram-forwarding-bot/README.md

 - **Dependencies**: Ensure that all required dependencies are listed in `requirements.txt`.
 - **Testing**: Test the bot thoroughly before deploying it to production, especially if modifying the code to handle additional message types or languages.

----

-This refined README provides both an overview and detailed setup instructions without redundancy.
-Now, the description field on GitHub remains concise, and the README file offers all the necessary details for users and contributors.